GFW4Fun/x-ui-pro/README.md

 > For new subdomain, just add a new record A,AAAA[IP] in domain dns management! no need to reinstall the panel!
 >
-> Do not change SubDomain for renew SSL❗
 > ##
 > -panel 0 (alireza) 1 (MHSanaei)
 >